-Our two primary questions are: 1) how does ecosystem structure and function affect ecosystem water yield, and 2) how does water availability affect ecosystem structure and function?
-We use a variety of tools ranging from direct measurement of plant abundance and function to watershed-level modeling to answer these broad questions.
-We also partner with a variety of experts from academia, government agencies, and private organizations.
+We study how water moves through, and interacts with, ecosystems.
+Our research addresses this goal through two complementary questions: 1) how does terrestrial ecosystem structure and function affect water yield, and 2) how does water availability affect ecosystem structure and function?
+To answer these questions, we take an interdisciplinary approach and have interests in plant physiology, ecosystem ecology, soil science, and hydrogeology.
+We work across scales from direct measurement of plant abundance to watershed-level modeling.
+Internal collaborators include aquatic biologists and forest ecologists; and we partner with experts from academia, government agencies, and private organizations.
 Lastly, our outreach efforts focus on both small and large forest landowners, natural resource managers, and other stakeholders interested in the benefits of longleaf pine for ecosystem services.